crunnna/blocketing-mod/README.md

 ## 🌐 Environment Variables
 - `BOT_TOKEN`: The token of the Discord bot.
 - `CHANNEL_ID`: The ID of the Discord channel.
+- `PORT`: The port number for the HTTP server.

 ## 🙏 Acknowledgements
 - [Fabric](https://fabricmc.net/) for the Minecraft modding framework.
-- [dotenv](https://github.com/cdimascio/dotenv-java) for managing environment variables.

 ### For any questions or issues, please open an issue on this repository.
 I'm here to help!